grasshaussoftware/grasshaussoftware/README.md

 # Welcome to My GitHub Profile

-A blend of artistry in production illustration and the technical prowess of computer science.
+Blending artistry in production illustration with the technical prowess of computer science.

 ## 🌐 Professional Background